-This post describes the benefits of one bag travel and explores some of the initial questions that people have as they shift to this style of packing.
+This post describes the benefits of one-bag packing and explores some of the initial questions that people have as they make the shift to this style of packing.

 Packing does not have to have a proportional correlation between length of trip and amount of items and size of your bag.
 Pack for no longer than seven days, or put differently, pack half the items and twice the money.

 Many one-bag travelers carry their main carry on backpack and then keep a fold-up/stash backpack/ tote/bag to hold your day bag items like flip flops, swim trunks, backup battery, sunglasses, and a rain jacket.